Back to Virtues and Vices

 • remember that appetite under becomes a servant of

-Temperance does not make life joyless.
+does not make life joyless.
 It makes joy freer because it is no longer dependent on constant indulgence.

-Temperance is the right rule of appetite under .
+is the right rule of appetite under .
 It does not destroy created goods.
 It saves them from becoming idols.
-The soul that learns this virtue becomes more peaceful, more prayerful, and more ready for sacrifice because desire no longer sits on the throne.
+The soul that learns this becomes more peaceful, more prayerful, and more ready for sacrifice because desire no longer sits on the throne.

 Footnotes